Elfo404/gio/packages/grid/README.md

 ### With TypeScript

-As per the previous examples, `Col` accepts every key defined in `breakpoints` as props.
+The `Col` component accepts every key defined in `breakpoints` as props.
 In order to get the correct types, we leverage [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to augment default types.

 ```ts